canonical/packer-maas/README.md

 [Packer](https://developer.hashicorp.com/packer) [templates](https://developer.hashicorp.com/packer/docs/templates),
 associated scripts, and configuration for creating deployable OS images for [MAAS](http://maas.io).

+See [installing-packer](https://developer.hashicorp.com/packer/tutorials/docker-get-started/get-started-install-cli#installing-packer) to get it installed on the builder machine.

 See README.md in each directory for documentation on how to customize, build, and upload images.